Gauged Quintessence: Quintessence dynamics

-(ii) Coherent dark gauge boson: The coherent dark gauge boson \cite{Nakayama:2019rhg} is a spatially homogeneous oscillating field.
-Therefore, it can be easily described by its equation of motion [Eq.~\eqref{eq:condensateeom}].
+The coherent dark gauge boson \cite{Nakayama:2019rhg} is a spatially homogeneous oscillating field.
+Therefore, it can be easily described by its equation of motion \cite{Nelson:2011sf}

 The dark gauge boson field can have any value prior to inflation.
 Then the dark gauge boson field takes some random value in the causally connected patch of the universe \cite{Nelson:2011sf}.
-In the early universe, $H \gg m_X$, so the field is frozen until the oscillation begins when $H\sim m_X$.
-As the universe cools down, the $H$ can drop below the $m_X$ and the dark gauge boson field is released from the frozen state to the coherently oscillating state.
+In the early universe, $H \gg m_X^{}$, so the field is frozen until the oscillation begins when $H\sim m_X^{}$.
+As the universe cools down, the $H$ can drop below the $m_X^{}$, and the dark gauge boson field is released from the frozen state to the coherently oscillating state.
 (The detail of the coherent $X$ dynamics is given in App.~\ref{sec:Ultra-light dark gauge boson}.)